franciszekparma/GBPET/README.md

 GBPET implements a GPT-style autoregressive language model that generates coherent, period-appropriate prose in the style of Charles Dickens.
 The project demonstrates a complete understanding of modern language model architecture by implementing every component from scratch:

-- **Custom BPE tokenizer** with an optimized training algorithm that reduces vocabulary construction time from 3.5 hours to approximately 5 minutes
+- **Custom BPE tokenizer** implementing the original algorithm from Sennrich et al. (2016)
 - **Decoder-only transformer** with multi-head self-attention, feed-forward networks, and learned positional embeddings
+- **Dual tokenization modes**: Switch between BPE (subword) and character-level tokenization via a single flag
+- **Bigram baseline model** for performance comparison
-- **Checkpoint system** that preserves model weights, optimizer state, scheduler state, and the complete BPE vocabulary
+- **Checkpoint system** that preserves model weights, optimizer state, scheduler state, and the complete tokenizer vocabulary

 The model is trained on a corpus of Dickens novels (public domain texts), totaling approximately 15 million characters.